Mem-Rec: Memory Efficient Recommendation System using Alternative Representation: Background and Related Work

-\textbf{Categorical Feature Encoding}: Categorical features, which take on values in some discrete alphabet consisting of $m$ symbols, are encoded using embedding tables (Figure \ref{fig:dlrm} (B)).
-The embedding table can be described as a matrix $M \in \mathbb{R}^{m \times l}$, where $l$ is the embedding dimension, a hyper-parameter that must be chosen by the user.
-Each symbol in the alphabet is uniquely associated with one row in $M$.
-To encode a vector of categorical data, one simply combines (Figure \ref{fig:dlrm}: item C) the embeddings of each constituent symbol – for instance by a sum or mean.

-\textbf{Dense Sparse Aggregation:} Once dense and sparse embeddings are available, DLRM merges them (Figure \ref{fig:dlrm}: (D)) using concatenation or dot product to achieve the combined representation.

-\textbf{Prediction:} The merged representation combining the embeddings of the count and categorical data is then passed to an MLP (Figure \ref{fig:dlrm}: (E)) – which outputs the prediction.

-The entire architecture (including the embedding table $M$) is then trained end-to-end using back-propagation.
-The embedding tables contain an overwhelming majority (more than 99\% for the Criteo Kaggle \cite{criteo_kaggle}, Avazu \cite{avazu} and Criteo Terabyte \cite{criteo_terabyte} datasets) of the trainable parameters in the model.
+The entire architecture (including the embedding tables) is trained end-to-end using back-propagation.
+The embedding tables contain an overwhelming majority (more than 99\% for the Criteo Kaggle \footnote{Criteo kaggle dataset, URL: https://www.kaggle.com/c/criteo-display-ad-challenge}, Avazu \footnote{Avazu mobile advertisement dataset, URL: https://www.kaggle.com/competitions/avazu-ctr-prediction/data} and Criteo Terabyte\footnote{Criteo 1tb click logs dataset, URL: https://ailab.criteo.com/download-criteo-1tb-click-logs-dataset} datasets) of the trainable parameters in the model.
 Thus, reducing the number of trainable parameters in the embedding tables represents a high-impact area to extract efficiency gains, and is the primary focus of our architecture.